 In the same year, British artist George Morland exhibited his sentimental genre painting "The Slave Trade," showing Africans being loaded into boats on the West African coast.

-The painting below, by JMW Turner (1840), depicts the infamous case of the slave ship Zong , AKA the Zong Incident or Zong Massacre (1783).
+The painting below, by JMW Turner, depicts the infamous case of the slave ship Zong , AKA the Zong Incident or Zong Massacre (1783). turner painted it for the international Conference on Abolition held in London in 1840.

 When the ship ran low on water, the captain of the Zong ordered more than 100 Africans thrown overboard in order to save the rest.
 The captain claimed insurance on the "lost cargo."
 In a famous court case, Lord Chief Justice Mansfield (pictured below), who had effectively declared slavery illegal under English law in 1772, denied the insurance claim though many people thought the captain and his henchmen should have been tried for murder.